expipiplus1/vulkan/readme.md

   - I downloaded the GHC binary package from [here](https://www.haskell.org/ghc/download_ghc_8_8_4.html), extracted it and added the `bin` directory to `PATH`.
+  - You might want to consider a newer version of ghc!
   - I downloaded the cabal-install binary package from [here](https://www.haskell.org/cabal/download.html)
 - Make sure your graphics driver has installed `vulkan-1.dll` in `C:/windows/system32`
 - Install the LunarG Vulkan SDK